Frequently asked questions for Rec Camps

 Why do we need a parent/guardian email?

-We use your email address as our primary method of communications.
-All confirmations, receipts, reconciliation of billing and email updates.
-The Camp Office often sends two or more emails a week to be keep you informed on all important camp schedule and health and safety information.
+We use your email for confirmations, receipts, reconciliation of billing, and email updates.
+The Camp Office often sends two or more emails a week to keep you informed on all important camp schedule and health and safety information.

 Does my camper get a t-shirt?

 Campers who attend a full-day recreation camp receive one t-shirt.
-Campers must wear their camp shirts on Fridays for weekly color wars events.
+Campers must wear their camp shirt on field trip days.